 Read next: How to stay heathly while backpacking.

 Having a properly packed first aid kit is critically important.
 Particularly when you’re travelling for more than a few days.
 Yes, there are pharmacies in every major city.
 But often they won’t stock the specific brand you know, might not even cater for the same medication or you might have a breakdown in communication due to language differences, leaving you with the wrong pills for your particular complaint.

 We’ve gone ahead and put together our own list of ‘must-pack’ items for your first aid kit, including a handy printable list.
 As with any advice you find on the internet, take our list with a pinch of salt – it’s customised to us.
 Make sure to keep your own health in mind.
 If you often suffer from headaches, pack paracetamol.
 If you’re prone to a cough, keep your pastilles handy.

-Also, we recommend taking two kits – we pack a ‘core kit’ in our carry-on backpack with painkillers, digestion aids and antiseptic wipes in case of emergencies!
+Also, we recommend taking two kits.
+As part of our backpacking essentials we pack a ‘core kit’ in our carry-on backpack with painkillers, digestion aids and antiseptic wipes in case of emergencies!

 - Plasters/band aids